Purpose of gateways

 - are managed via a secure path isolated from all connected networks (physically at the gateway or on a dedicated administration network)

-- are protected by authentication, logging and auditing of all physical and logical access to gateway components
+- log all physical and logical access to their components

 - have all security controls tested to verify their effectiveness after any changes to their configuration.